-"As part of AAC&U's Liberal Education and America's Promise (LEAP) initiative, the VALUE rubrics contribute to the national dialogue on assessment of college student learning...
+"As part of AAC&U's Liberal Education and America's Promise (LEAP) initiative, the Valid Assessment of Learning in Undergraduate Education (VALUE) rubrics contribute to the national dialogue on assessment of college student learning...
 Each rubric was developed from the most frequently identified characteristics or criteria of learning for each of the learning outcomes."
 (Association of American Colleges & Universities VALUE Rubrics)

 - Civic Engagement

 - Ethical Reasoning

 - Foundations and Skills for Lifelong Learning

 - Problem Solving